Requirements For Registration As A Real Estate Salesman

 - Civil Servant ranked Senior Management Group and above

 - Bank Manager

-- Real Estate Dealer, except the real estate dealer to whom salesman is employed.
+- Active Real Estate Dealer (except the dealer to whom the salesman is employed)

 - Bankruptcy Clearance Report receipt (report will be sent directly to REB)

 Institution: The Supervisor of Insolvency and Government Trustee

 - 2 passport size photographs certified by an Attorney-at-law, Pastor or Justice of the Peace (for individuals only);